Jsilver004/inter-vlan-defense-lab/README.md

    | 20 | Finance | 10.10.20.1 | Gi/0/2 |
    | 30 | IT | 10.10.30.1 | Gi/0/3 |
    | 40 | Sales | 10.10.40.1 | Gi/0/4 |

+The following actions were performed during setup:
+1. Enabled Layer 3 routing by enabling "ip routing"
+2. Created VLANs on the switch through using "configure terminal" and creating VLANS (e.g. vlan 10)
+3. Configuring Switch Virtual Interfaces (SVIs) by using "interface vlan x"
+4. Assigned physical switch ports to access the VLANs
+5. Configured a trunk port for VLAN traffic across a single physical port
+6. Accessing the ports via "switchport mode access" and "switchport vlan x" to assign ports to VLANS